mateusz/tritium/01_architecture/01_game_entities.md

-# Abstract Base Classes
+# Entities

-## Location Types
+## System

-- Base (abstract base for all bases)
+- System (abstract base for all planetary systems)
-  - EarthBase
-  - OrbitalBase
-  - SurfaceBase
-  - MoonBase
+  - SolarSystem
-- CelestialBody
+  - StarSystem (non-Sun)

+## Location

+- Location (abstract base for all buildable locations)
   - Planet
   - Moon
   - Asteroid

+## Base

-- StarSystem
+- Base (buildable structure)
+  - EarthBase (specific to only Earth)
-  - SolarSystem
+  - OrbitalBase
-  - FarStarSystem
+  - ResourceBase (on surface)
+  - MoonBase (specific to only Moon)

-## Personnel Types
+## Personnel

 - Personnel (abstract base for all personnel)
   - Researcher
   - Marine
   - Producer

-## Facility Types
+## Facility

-- Facility (abstract base for all facilities)
+- Facility (abstract base for all facilities, accessed in bases, cannot be stored)
+  - Training
-  - ResearchFacility
+  - Research
-  - ProductionFacility
+  - Production
-  - MiningFacility
+  - Mining
   - ShuttleBay
-  - SpaceBay
-  - Spacedock
+  - Spacedock (for IOS and SCG)
-  - MiningStore
-  - ResourceCenter
-  - SelfDestructFacility
+  - Storage
-  - TeleporterFacility
+  - SelfDestructMechanism

-## Vehicle Types
+## Vehicle

 - Vehicle (abstract base for all vehicles)
   - Shuttle
   - IOS
   - SCG

-## Equipment Types
+## Equipment

-- Equipment (abstract base for all equipment)
+- Equipment (abstract base for all equipment, all equipment can be stored in storage)
   - BaseEquipment (equipment installable on bases)
     - Derrick
     - SelfDestructMechanism